North American Porcupine - Erethizon dorsatum

 Behavior

-PorcupineThe common porcupine is a solitary animal, although it may den with other porcupines in the winter.
+PorcupineThe North American porcupine is a solitary animal, although it may den with other porcupines in the winter.
 It makes its den in caves, decaying logs and hollow trees.
-The common porcupine doesn't hibernate, but it may stay in its den during bad weather.
-The common porcupine is a good swimmer, its hollow quills help keep it afloat.
+The North American porcupine doesn't hibernate, but it may stay in its den during bad weather.
+The North American porcupine is a good swimmer, its hollow quills help keep it afloat.
 It is also an excellent tree-climber and spends much of its time in trees.
-It is a very vocal animal and has a wide-variety of calls including moans, grunts, coughs, wails, whines, shrieks and tooth clicking.
+It is a very vocal animal and has a wide variety of calls including moans, grunts, coughs, wails, whines, shrieks and tooth clicking.